eigenvivek/DiffDRR/README.md

 ### Rendering

 The physics-based rendering pipeline in `DiffDRR` produces photorealistic synthetic X-rays.
-For example, see a comparison of `DiffDRR` to a real X-ray (X-rays and CTs from the [DeepFluoro dataset](https://github.com/rg2/DeepFluoroLabeling-IPCAI2020)):
+For example, compare a real X-ray to a synthetic X-ray rendered from a CT of the same patient using `DiffDRR` (X-rays and CTs from the [DeepFluoro dataset](https://github.com/rg2/DeepFluoroLabeling-IPCAI2020)):

 ![`DiffDRR` rendered from the same camera pose as a real X-ray.](notebooks/index_files/deepfluoro.png)

 ### 2D/3D Registration